Your rate notice explained

 5. No payment required

-If your rate account is a nil balance or a credit, the rate notice will display as (NO PAYMENT REQUIRED).
+If your rate account has a nil balance or a credit, the rate notice will display as (NO PAYMENT REQUIRED).

-*You can request an arrangement to pay your rate notice by instalments by clicking on the “pay and apply” menu on our website.
+*You can request a payment plan, to pay your rate notice by instalments by clicking on the “pay and apply” menu on our website.

 7. Information